Alpha-Rome0/cook-for-me/README.md

    "Console login link":"YourConsoleLoginLink"
 }
 ```
 This information should be provided to you upon setting up DynamoDB, so it should be a copy/paste into the correct filename in the server directory.

 5. The application should now have all the node dependencies it needs to run.

-_Database setup_
-1. Log in to the AWS Management Console and navigate to AWS DynamoDB.
-2. Under Dashboard click on Create Table
-3. Under table name, put in Chef_Assist_Data
-4. Under primary key, put in userId
-5. Click on the create button.

 _Run Instructions_